 This section focuses on compliance with the Section 404(b)(1) guidelines of the CWA.
-In addition to being the preferred alternative, Alternative 1, as the proposed aircraft carrier berth project is currently defined, is considered the least environmentally damaging practicable alternative (LEDPA).
-Specifically, Section 404(b)(1) of the CWA stipulates that no discharge of dredged or fill material into waters of the United States, which include wetlands, shall be permitted if there is a practicable alternative which would have less adverse impact on the aquatic ecosystem, so long as the alternative does not have other significant environmental consequences.
+In addition to being the preferred alternative, Alternative 1, Polaris Point, is considered the least en vironmentally damaging practicable alternative (LEDPA).
+Specifically, Section 404(b)(1) of the CWA stipulates that no discharge of dredged or fill material into waters of the United States, which include wetlands, shall be permitted if there is a practicable alternative does not have other significant environmental consequences.
 Furthermore, an alternative is considered practicable if it is available and could be implemented after taking into consideration cost, existing technology, and logistics in light of overall project purposes.
 Section 404 permitting is applicable to the proposed new berthing of the aircraft carrier at Guam for the proposed work within Apra Harbor.
 Permitting decisions are based on guidelines ("404(b)(1) Guidelines") developed jointly with the USEPA that are now part of the Code of Federal Regulations (40 CFR 230).
 A Section 404 Permit would be applied for and obtained prior to construction.
-This analysis is to show that the screening and selection process used in the development of this EIS has identified the LEDPA consistent with the Section 404(b)(1) guidelines.
-As part of the regulatory review process, the USACE will prepare the final findings of fact and factual determinations pursuant to Section 404(b)(1) of the CWA which support selection of the LEDPA.
+This analysis is to show that the screening and selection process used in the development of this EIS/OEIS has identified the LEDPA consistent with the Section 404(b)(1) guidelines.